defold/doc/docs/en/manuals/gui-pie.md

 # GUI pie nodes

-Pie nodes are used to create circular or ellipsoid objects ranging from plain circles to pies and square donut shapes.
+Pie nodes are used to create circular or ellipsoid objects ranging from plain circles to pies and square doughnut shapes.

 ## Creating a pie node